Get

 Shiba Inus are highly intelligent and capable of learning various commands and tricks.
 However, their independent nature can sometimes make them appear less eager to please compared to other breeds.
 It’s essential to approach their training with patience, consistency, and positive reinforcement methods.
 With the right techniques, you can harness their intelligence and work together to achieve impressive results!

-While the general Shiba Inu temperament makes them highly trainable and excellent family dogs, take note that each dog has its own unique personality.
-Certain training strategies might work for one Shiba Inu, but it might not for another.
+While the general Shiba Inu temperament makes them highly trainable and excellent family dogs, take note that each dog has its unique personality.
+Certain training strategies might work for one Shiba Inu, but they might not for another.
 Understanding your dog’s specific personality and preferences is crucial in maximizing your Shiba Inu’s training!

 1. Start as Young as Possible

-Before starting your dog’s training, one crucial thing to consider is how early you should start your Shiba Inu’s training.
+Before starting your dog’s training, one crucial thing to consider is how early you should start your Shiba Inu training.
 If possible, start training your Shiba Inu during puppyhood to gain the best results.
 While not all Shiba Inus enter a new home during puppyhood, it is still important to start early.

 Regardless of their age, training should begin as soon as you bring your Shiba Inu home.
 Early socialization and obedience training are crucial for their development.
 Starting early helps establish good habits, prevents behavioral issues, and fosters a strong bond between you and your furry companion!